Form 1099-NEC: What’s important for independent contractors

 - State income amount

-The IRS also has specific instructions of not to cut or separate forms.
+NOTE: The IRS has specific instructions not to cut or separate forms.

 How to file Form 1099-NEC and when it’s due